wheat2021/Roo-Code-Docs-cn/docs/features/custom-instructions.md

         *   If `.roo/rules-{modeSlug}/` doesn't exist or is empty, Roo Code looks for a single `.roorules-{modeSlug}` file (e.g., `.roorules-code`) in the workspace root.
         *   If found, its content is loaded for that mode.

-Instructions from the Prompts tab, the mode-specific directory/file, and the workspace-wide directory/file are all combined.
+Instructions from the Prompts tab, global rules, workspace rules, and mode-specific rules are all combined.
 See the section below for the exact order.

 ---